goodeggs/mongoose-webdriver/README.md

 Please follow our [Code of Conduct](https://github.com/goodeggs/mongoose-webdriver/blob/master/CODE_OF_CONDUCT.md) when contributing to this project.

+You need to have mongodb running on your machine.

 ```
 $ git clone https://github.com/goodeggs/mongoose-webdriver && cd mongoose-webdriver
 $ npm install